 I’m wearing the same top, jeans, and boots with a different jacket in the same faux suede.
 Note how the lighter pastel color and sleeves that are too long make me appear heavier, shorter, and older.
 Lilac is not one of my flattering colors, and the boxy style of the jacket is also not the best choice for my shape.
 These photos were all taken on the same day.

 Consider where your tops end on your body.
 If they stop at the widest part, that’s where the eye goes.
 Those that conclude at more narrow points will always be more flattering.
 Longer tops don’t always have the desired effect.
 Some hug under the tummy and draw more attention to that area.
-Look for tops that flow across the body without drawing attention to the areas we don’t want to feature.
+Look for tops that flow across the body without drawing attention to the parts we don’t want to feature.

 Below, a red cardigan and a few accessories pull together an elevated casual look.
 The line of the top is shorter than the cardigan, which gives a more slender appearance.
 When both the cardigan and the top end at the same place, the effect is not the same.